chbinousamy/mix-two-images-in-one/readme.md

 In image above loss for first label multiplied by 0.1.

-Images were published somewhere under creative commons.
+Images were published on wikipedia under creative commons.
 Source code is free, you can use it for any purpose.